Made in Preston, the website about Preston, Lancashire

 The famous Dick Kerrs ladies football team was also from Preston.
 There are dozens of minor football and cricket teams filling a close typed page of results in the local paper.
 Within 30 miles is the best football in Europe - Man U, Liverpool, Man C, Everton, Burnley.
 Bolton, Blackburn, Wigan, Blackpool, Fleetwood.
 There are several sports facilities.

-A newly named club, AFC Fylde, has a new ground near Kirkham and has moved up into the National League.
+A fairly new club, AFC Fylde, has a new ground near Kirkham and has moved up into the National League.

 Transport Links & Regional Attractions